EDI Banner

 We are hopeful that with the continued execution of the Equity, Diversity and Inclusivity Action Plan, we can build a better relationship with the diverse communities we serve and foster a culturally competent membership.

-INTERNAL TRANSFERS/PROMOTIONS
+TRANSFERS/PROMOTIONS

 The CPS has implemented EDI into its internal transfers and promotions processes.
 This has been done by developing competency-based criteria as a means to ensure employees are competent in EDI and how it applies to their work, as a qualification for any promotion or transfer in the organization.